aisingapore/TagUI/docs/setup.rst

 You can use `TagUI Windows Installer <https://github.com/kelaberetiv/TagUI/releases/download/v6.46.0/TagUI_Windows.exe>`_ or the steps below.
 If you use TagUI Windows Installer, please specify an installation folder which you have write permission to, for example ``C:\RPA`` or a ``RPA`` folder on your Windows Deskop.
 After installation, you can continue from step 6.

-To install TagUI Microsoft Word Plug-in (a full-featured RPA studio to make RPA very accessible), download the `MS Word Plug-in installer <https://github.com/kelaberetiv/TagUI/releases/download/v6.46.0/Word_Add-in_v3.zip>`_, unzip the file and double-click Setup.exe.
+To install TagUI Microsoft Word Plug-in (a full-featured RPA studio to make RPA very accessible), download the `MS Word Plug-in installer <https://github.com/kelaberetiv/TagUI/releases/download/v6.64.0/TagUIWordAddInSetupV3.09.zip>`_, unzip the file and double-click Setup.exe.
+To install Microsoft Excel Plug-in (to configure RPA data and parameters), download the `MS Excel Plug-in installer <https://github.com/kelaberetiv/TagUI/releases/download/v6.64.0/TagUIExcelAddInSetupV3.05.zip>_.

 1. `Download TagUI v6.46 for Windows <https://github.com/kelaberetiv/TagUI/releases/download/v6.46.0/TagUI_Windows.zip>`_